alchemydc/ansible-toolbox/roles/eigenlayer/README.md

 ## Prerequisites
 * Docker: Can be installed via this role: `ansible-playbook main.yml --tags "docker_server" -e "target=your_eigenlayer_node"`
 * An Ethereum RPC provider: See https://www.alchemy.com/list-of/rpc-node-providers-on-ethereum if you don't have your own
+* Some ETH on the network you want to deploy to (presently just Goerli)

 ## Variables
 See vars/vars.yml.template and update as required